For assistance, please start by reviewing our list of answers to frequently asked questions.

-- Create a shared Dropbox folder and only store non-sensitive photos of non-living ancestors in that folder.
+- Create a shared folders (or albums) and only store non-sensitive photos of deceased ancestors in those folders.

-- Obtain the unique link (web address) for each photo (or each sub-folder if you have grouped similar photos into sub-folders).
+- Obtain the unique link (web address) for each shared folder (or each sub-folder if you have grouped similar photos into sub-folders).

-- Include this link in your genealogy program for the relevant person.
-Tip: Paste the link into a field that is exported into a GEDCOM file.
+- Include this link in your genealogy program for the relevant person(s).
+Tip: Paste the link into a field like “Notes” that is exported into a GEDCOM file.

-Depending on the cloud-based service used, this approach can be free up to a certain storage limit (and relatively cheap beyond that) and has numerous benefits generally summarised as:
+Depending on the cloud-based service used, this approach can be free up to a certain storage limit (and relatively cheap beyond that) and has numerous benefits, generally summarised as:

-- The link obtained is a random unique web address that’s virtually impossible for others to guess.
+- Each link to a folder of photos is a random unique web address that’s virtually impossible for others to guess.

-- The link opens in its own web page for convenient browsing of the photos.
+- The link opens from Clanview in its own web page for convenient browsing of the photos.

 - There is a low risk of unauthorised viewing of photos, and with only with minor consequences (if any) if it occurs (i.e. for old, non-sensitive photos).

 - You retain control of photos in your PC’s local folder that is auto-sync’ed to the Cloud (if Dropbox is used for example).

-- You have full control over each image (eg. no automated cropping and quality reduction).
+- You have full control over each image (eg. no automated cropping and no reduction of photo quality/resolution).

 - A link stored in a field that is exported to a GEDCOM file means the photos become fully portable across any genealogy app.

-A recipient of a Clanview 3D family tree link will need to use a computer or device that is connected to the internet in order to explore a Clanview model.
+A recipient of a Clanview 3D family tree link will need to use a computer or device that is connected to the internet in order to explore that Clanview 3D family tree.

-Note that exploring Clanview will consume mobile data however this data usage is very low.
+Note that exploring a Clanview 3D family tree will consume mobile data however this data usage is extremely low.